lucasrodes/whatstk/README.md

 whatsapp-stats

-Copyright (C) 2016  Lucas Rodés Guirao, Albert Aparicio, Nicolas Cuervo Benavides
+Copyright (C) 2016  Lucas Rodés Guirao, Albert Aparicio

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by